chaitphani/DITS-HRMS/README.md

 # SETUP of the Project

+-- clone this repo and jump into the repo directory and start with below mentioned commands.

-python -m venv (env_name) -> creates virtualenv
+-- python -m venv (env_name) -> creates virtualenv

-venv/Scripts/activate -> to activate the vitualenv
+-- venv/Scripts/activate -> to activate the vitualenv

-pip install -r requirements.txt -> to install all the dependencies from requirements.txt
+-- pip install -r requirements.txt -> to install all the dependencies from requirements.txt

-python manage.py runserver -> to run the local server at http://localhost:8000/
+-- python manage.py runserver -> to run the local server at http://localhost:8000/